NectarCoder/pantherweb-website/README.md

 ## Decprecated
 This is an outdated Alpha version of the PantherWeb website.
 Hence this repo and the active GitHub Page will no longer be updated.

-An newer repository with the current website is available [here](https://github.com/Panther-Web-Development-Group/panther-web-development-group.github.io).
+A newer repository with the current website is available [here](https://github.com/Panther-Web-Development-Group/panther-web-development-group.github.io).

 ## PantherWeb Website